systats/mlgraph/README.md

 [![](https://img.shields.io/github/last-commit/systats/mlgraph.svg)](https://github.com/systats/mlgraph/commits/master)

 `mlgraph` provides performance visualizations for standardized ml models with linear, binary or multi tasks.
-It is implemeted as an extension of [deeplyr]().
+It is implemented as an extension of [deeplyr]().
 At the moment several graphics packages are implemented including

-  - `gg_` ggplot2s
+  - `gg_` ggplot2
   - `hc_` highcharter
   - `ax_` apexcharter